serenity-is/docs/api/js/corelib/functions/dispatchDisposingEvent.md

 `boolean`

-Whether the event bubbles.
+Whether the event should bubble.
 Defaults to `false`.

 #### cancelable?